Free website audit · a plan and a fair price built around your business · no lock-in

 What happens when someone wants two tickets to your gig.

 2. They pick the event + ticket type.
-General admission, early bird, VIP, table-of-10 — whatever tiers you've configured.
+General admission, early bird, VIP, table-of-10, whatever tiers you have configured.
 Quantity selector.
 Real-time inventory ("only 12 left at this price").

 3. Stripe Checkout takes the card.
 Apple Pay / Google Pay enabled.
 Your business is the merchant of record.
 Stripe charges the standard 1.5% + 20p.